-Multiple births (twins, triplets etc) and siblings with a different date of birth in the same year group.

-Places are offered according to the oversubscription criteria.
-In the event that this would result in splitting up children each case will be considered and in most cases the other child/children will be offered a place provided the admission will not prejudice the provision of efficient education and efficient use of resources e.g. if the application of this resulted in a class of more than 30 children with one teacher.
+Multiple births (twins, triplets etc.) and siblings with a different date of birth in the same year group - Places are offered according to the over-subscription criteria.
+In the event that this would result in splitting up children each case will be considered and in most cases the other child/children will be offered a place provided the admission will not prejudice the provision of efficient education and efficient use of resources.